nickyiliwang0000/h/jquery/to-do-app.md

 When a click event is triggered on the `img`, the browser is going to communicate to every parent element (`a`, `li`, `ul`) that this event took place.
 As a result, the click on the image does not only generate a `click` event for the `img` element but it also generates a `click` event for every parent element.
 The event is bubbling up through the DOM tree.

-We can use this bubbling behaviour to address our issue of not being able to add an event listener to our dynaic `li` elements.
+We can use this bubbling behaviour to address our issue of not being able to add an event listener to our dynamic `li` elements.
 We can delegate our click event to a ancestor element that gets loaded with the DOM. `ul` is a good candidate because it is the parent of the `li` elements and it is rendered when the DOM is ready.
 When someone clicks an `li` element, that click event will `bubble` up to the `ul` and notify it of what happened.

 We can delegate an event by using the following syntax: